-This is the most common style of wall, and tends to be placed behind the tent in the expected direction of the wind, about six metres long (depends on the tent).
-This will tent to be right angles to the tent, and is quick and simple to build.
+This is the most common style of wall and tends to be placed behind the tent in the expected direction of the wind, about six metres long (depends on the tent).
+This will keep the tent to be right angles to the tent and is quick and simple to build.

 Advanced Aero Wall

 The biggest danger with all snow walls is that although they can save your tent, they can also create eddies, or slow the wind down causing the to be dropped snow, burying your tent (once your tent is ⅔ thirds buried you need to get out and dig it out).
-In order to reduce this (you can not eliminate it) you can make a aero wall (basically and aerodynamic wall).
+In order to reduce this (you can not eliminate it), you can make an aero wall (basically an aerodynamic wall).

-Instead of a flat wall, construct the wall in either a V shape, or a curve as as not reduce the wind speed as much (think of a river running around the legs of a bridge).
+Instead of a flat wall, construct the wall in either a V shape or a curve as not to reduce the wind speed as much (think of a river running around the legs of a bridge).

-Placing a second smaller wall half the height of the first around 5 metres from your other wall can reduce drifting, as this will create a drop zone for the snow, before it hits you main wall, causing drifting that should only strength the wall beyond.
+Placing a second smaller wall half the height of the first round 5 metres from your other wall can reduce drifting, as this will create a drop zone for the snow, before it hits your main wall, causing drifting that should only strengthen the wall beyond.

-With all walls it tends not to be necessary to build the wall all the way round the tent, as this will help to trap any falling snow, and by checking the ground (Sastrugi, local knowledge etc) you can usually get away with one wall (but always be ready to throw up a second one!)
+With all walls, it tends not to be necessary to build the wall all the way around the tent, as this will help to trap any falling snow, and by checking the ground (Sastrugi, local knowledge etc) you can usually get away with one wall (but always be ready to throw up a second one!)